Night-E-ye/Automated-OMR-System/README.md

 streamlit run app.py

-Upload OMR sheets in the web interface and view results.
+Upload OMR sheets in the web interface to see scores and overlay images.

-Usage

-Upload OMR sheet images (JPEG/PNG).

-The system automatically detects filled bubbles.

-View per-subject scores, total score, and overlay image.

-Download CSV results for record-keeping.

-Template & Answer Key

-Define question layout, options, and subjects in templates/template.json.

-Provide the correct answers in answer_key for evaluation.

 Example Output
 Per-subject scores: